-Black bean salad is the perfect food to bring to a picnic or cookout.
+Black bean salad is the perfect food.
 Why, you ask?
 Well, I’ll tell you why:

 - It has avocados in it.
 Almost ANYTHING tastes better with avocado.
 And it makes the dish feel more “California-esque”.
 Like you’re on the beach or at a winery eating fancy food.
 Ahhhhhh….